ppetruneac/rc-text-recommender/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── environment.yml    <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `conda env export > environment.yml`
+    │                         generated with `pip freeze > requirements.txt`
     │
-    ├── dockerfile         <- File to automate building a Docker container off the code in src, dependencies, and notebooks │
     ├── src                <- Source code for use in this project.
        ├── main.xyz        <- Main code to run.